Website Manager

 About Us:

-Darren Gorden is the father of three children (ages 4, 6, and 8).
-His two older children attend Riverside Elementary School.
+Darren Gorden and Jen Freedman are the parents of three children (ages 4, 6, and 8).
+Their two older children attend Riverside Elementary School.
 Darren has been involved in the community as a baseball coach and is passionate about providing opportunities for kids to explore a variety of sports in a fun environment.
 Growing up in Massachusetts, he loved playing all different sports, including soccer, baseball, basketball, and tennis.
-His wife, Jen Freedman, grew up in Princeton playing soccer, basketball, lacrosse, and field hockey, She fondly remembers her days playing recreation soccer and wants to help bring back that experience for others.
+Jen grew up in Princeton playing soccer, basketball, lacrosse, and field hockey.
+She fondly remembers her days playing recreation soccer and wants to help bring back that experience for others.
 They look forward to continuing to build opportunities for kids to grow and learn through youth sports.

 Ammar Shallal brings a unique blend of entrepreneurship, strategic thinking, and community engagement to the Princeton Youth Soccer League.
 Growing up playing youth soccer with his dad as his coach, Ammar developed a lifelong love for the sport that carried him through high school and into club soccer in college.
 A devoted husband and father of two young boys, Ammar understands the importance of balancing fun, learning, and safety in youth sports.
 His leadership ensures that the PYSL provides a welcoming environment where kids can develop skills, confidence, and lifelong friendships—just like he did.